HalfBloody/PocketFlip-Website/README.md

 This folder contains all the partials which are then called in the pages or templates.

-'Shared' - the partials which are shared across multiple pages.
+`Shared` - the partials which are shared across multiple pages.
 Like navigation, footer....

-'Modules' - the partials which are specific to a certain template like articles.
+`Modules` - the partials which are specific to a certain template like articles.

-'Landing' - the partials which are specific for the landing page.
+Landing` - the partials which are specific for the landing page.

-'Analytics' - partials for the different analytics. **note** not fully implemented yet
+`Analytics` - partials for the different analytics. **note** not fully implemented yet

 ## **_layouts** folder